aws-samples/aws-get-started-workshop/content/01-up-front-tasks/04-address-prerequisites.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 {{% /comment %}}

-In this step your foundation team will address several prerequsites before you build out the environment.
+In this step your foundation team will address several prerequsites before you build out the initial form of your foundation.

 {{< toc >}}

-## 1. Determine Whether to Reuse Existing Master AWS Account
+## 1. Determine Whether to Reuse Existing Management AWS Account

 Later in this guide you'll be using AWS Control Tower to set up an initial landing zone or basis of your AWS environment.
-Since AWS Control Tower supports reusing existing master AWS accounts and using newly created master AWS accounts, you need to decide which option best suites your needs.
+Since AWS Control Tower supports reusing existing AWS Organizations management AWS accounts and using newly created management AWS accounts, you need to decide which option best suites your needs.

-Review [Plan Your AWS Control Tower Landing Zone](https://docs.aws.amazon.com/controltower/latest/userguide/planning-your-deployment.html) for guidance when considering whether or not to use an existing master AWS account.
+Review [Plan Your AWS Control Tower Landing Zone](https://docs.aws.amazon.com/controltower/latest/userguide/planning-your-deployment.html) for guidance when considering whether or not to use an existing management AWS account.

-If you have any doubts about the quality of an existing master AWS account, then it's recommended that you create a new master AWS account later in this guide to support your new AWS environment.
+If you have any doubts about the quality of an existing management AWS account, then it's recommended that you create a new management AWS account via this guide to support your new AWS environment.
+You can easily move existing AWS accounts into your new management AWS account later on.

 ## 2. Create Email Addresses for New AWS Accounts

-Regardless as to whether you create a new master AWS account or reuse an existing master AWS account, you'll need to prepare a set of email addresses to represent the root user of each of the new AWS accounts that will be created.
+Regardless as to whether you create a new management AWS account or reuse an existing management AWS account, you'll need to prepare a set of email addresses to represent the root user of each of the new AWS accounts that will be created.
 In later steps, when you create AWS accounts, you'll be referring to these email addresses.
 Each AWS account must have a unique email address associated with it.

 ### Use Either Email Distribution Lists (DLs) or Shared Mailboxes
 Instead of using a person's email address, it's recommended that you use either email distribution lists (DLs) or shared mailboxes so that you can enable at least several trusted people in your organization, for example, your Cloud Administrators, access to email messages associated with each AWS account.